The Psychology of Colour in Furniture Design

 In Indian culture, colors are associated with different chakras, which influence energy and emotions.
 The significance of color has evolved, but its psychological impact remains profound.

-Marketers, designers, and psychologists continuously study how different hues affect human behavior, proving that color choice in furniture is more than just aesthetic—it's psychological.
+Marketers, designers, and psychologists continuously study how different hues affect human behavior, proving that color choice in furniture and décor is more than just aesthetic—it’s psychological.
+The right colors can make a space feel more inviting, productive, or luxurious, depending on the desired effect.
 Research also suggests that color preferences may be linked to personality traits, further influencing individual reactions to specific color schemes.

 Red: Passion and Energy

-How to Use: A red accent chair or sofa can add vibrancy and encourage conversation, making it perfect for social spaces.
+How to Use: A red colourful vase or sofa can add vibrancy and encourage conversation, making it perfect for social spaces.
 Red can also be used in branding and hospitality settings to evoke strong emotional connections and increase appetite.

 Orange: Warmth and Creativity

-How to Use: An orange ottoman or side table can introduce a sense of enthusiasm and boost energy levels.
+How to Use: An orange ottoman or colourful lamp can introduce a sense of enthusiasm and boost energy levels.
 Orange is particularly effective in areas where motivation and creativity are required, such as brainstorming spaces and collaborative work environments.

 Yellow: Happiness and Optimism